 Refugees often land in host countries without all their identification, which has either been destroyed or left behind.
 Without the right documents in host countries, refugees can be evicted from housing, be unable to access medical care, education or most often, just be afraid to leave their homes.
 Without these documents, we see many refugees resort to negative coping strategies, including child labor, early marriage and engagement in unsafe work.

 The lack of clean water and sanitation in crowded, makeshift settlements is an urgent concern.
 Diseases like COVID‑19 can easily spread — even more life-threatening without enough medical services — and every year, freezing temperatures, heavy winds, rain and flooding threaten the lives of families who have already lost so much.

 The youngest refugees face an uncertain future.
 Some schools have been able to divide the school day into two shifts and make room for more Syrian students.
 But there is simply not enough space for all the children, and many families cannot afford the transportation to get their kids to school.

 How many Syrian refugees are children?

-According to the U.N., almost half of all Syrian refugees — roughly 2.8 million — are under the age of 18.
+According to the U.N., almost half of all Syrian refugees — more than 2.5 million — are under the age of 18.
 Most have been out of school for months, if not years.
-More than 41,000 school buses would be needed to drive every young refugee to school.
+More than 34,000 school buses would be needed to drive every young refugee to school.